Tutorial: Navigate the GitLab interface

 Go to the Admin area

-The Admin area is also available on the left sidebar at the bottom:
+The Admin area is available in the upper-right corner: